 “Everything is energy and that’s all there is to it.” —Albert Einstein

 I recently was struggling with my health and found that transdermal olive oil (olive oil applied to the skin) helped me quite a bit.
 It seemed to help excess salt leave the cell.
 The olive oil was providing an exit route for excess sodium.
 Without the olive oil, the situation was static, trapped.
-Salt inside the cell, cell wall, area outside the cell.
+Salt inside the cell, salt outside the cell.
 The olive oil was providing a medium via which the salt could move.

 Does our world have a medium?

-But what if I am wrong?
 What if the “I” that is speaking to you, and the “I” that is listening inside you, are actually the same thing?